 Compared to other keyboard pianos

 When you start paying serious money for a keyboard piano, you should always consider all options.
-Here are a few that we like.
+Here are a few that I like.

 Despite being a few years older than the Numa X Piano GT, the RD-2000 is most likely still the top dog.
 If you have the budget for it, it’s an incredibly flexible keyboard.